Renting Versus Purchasing an Instrument

 3. Pawn Shops

-• Reputable dealers either locally or online will always offer the best quality and reliability.
+• Reputable dealers, whether local or online, offer the best quality and reliability.

-• Talk to your band director or lesson instructor if you have any questions!
+• If you have questions, talk to your band director or lesson instructor for guidance!

 What To Do Now